mongodb/specifications/source/sessions/driver-sessions.rst

 Change log
 ==========

-2017-09-13 If causalConsistency option is ommitted assume true 2017-09-16 Omit session ID when opening and authenticating a connection 2017-09-18 Drivers MUST gossip the cluster time when they see a $clusterTime
+2017-09-29 Add an exception to the rule that ``KILLCURSORS`` commands always require a session id 2017-09-13 If causalConsistency option is ommitted assume true 2017-09-16 Omit session ID when opening and authenticating a connection 2017-09-18 Drivers MUST gossip the cluster time when they see a $clusterTime